shirakaba/react-nativescript-site/docs/core-concepts/modals.md

 ```

 ## Example: Bottomsheets
-Similar to creating modal with portals, we can do the same with bottomsheet
+Similar to creating modal with portals, we can do the same with bottomsheet using a third party library

 First, a bit of setup to install the ui-material-bottomsheet
 - Run `npm i --save @nativescript-community/ui-material-bottomsheet`